 Article 3 proposed a multiple-choice roster of line-item amendments, with override contingencies and a call for reconsideration in the mix.
 When it was finally finished with, it was nearly 10 p.m. and the bulk of the warrant was still pending.

 Town Moderator George Knittel, as is his custom when that hour rolls around, asked if people wanted to stay or go.
 "Folks, do you want to go home now and come back tomorrow night?" he asked.
-The alternative was to continue and
+The alternative was to continue and hopefully wrap up in a single night.

 By then, though, the voter count might have been notably less than it was earlier.